armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-30-1.md

 ### Clouddriver
 * Addressed an issue related to AWS CLI pip installation where users were unable to install aws-cli via pip because a package dependency broke
-* feat: Add the possibility to update the default handler for the Global Resource Property Registry.
+* Add the possibility to update the default handler for the Global Resource Property Registry.
 Due to the fact it is not possible to override the default handler behavior from a Spinnaker plugin code, we introduced a new setter function specifically designed to update the default handler for the Global Resource.
-* fix(gce): remove the duplicate cache attribute "subnet"

 ### Orca
 * fix(waiting-executions) : Waiting executions doesn't follow FIFO.
 The fix makes Changes to push *StartWaitingExecutions* to the queue only when execution status is not running and disabled concurrent executions, in all other cases no need to push *StartWaitingExecutions* to the queue.